ismarslomic/MMM-Hello-World-Ts/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Create a report to help us improve
-title: "[BUG] Short and concise summary of the issue "
+title: '[BUG] Short and concise summary of the issue'
 labels: bug
 assignees: ''
 ---

 **Describe the bug**